Fuligo septica: Description and habitat

+The plasmodium will disappear and break down as the weather dries.
+When the slime mold appears in lawns and gardens, no control is necessary, though its breakdown may be quickened by breaking the plasmodium apart with a rake.

 Resistance to metal toxicity

-Slime molds have a high resistance to toxic levels of metals; one author was prompted to write "The levels of Zinc in Fuligo septica were so high (4,000–20,000 ppm) that it is difficult to understand how a living organism can tolerate them."
+Slime molds can have a high resistance to toxic levels of metals; one author was prompted to write "The levels of zinc in Fuligo septica were so high (4,000–20,000 ppm) that it is difficult to understand how a living organism can tolerate them."
 The resistance to extreme levels of zinc appears to be unique to F. septica.
 The mechanism of this metal resistance is now understood: F. septica produces a yellow pigment called fuligorubin A, which has been shown to chelate metals and convert them to inactive forms.

 Bioactive compounds

-Extracts from F. septica show antibiotic activity against Bacillus subtilis and Candida albicans, and cytotoxic activity on KB cells (a cell line derived from a human carcinoma of the nasopharynx).
+Extracts from F. septica show activity against Bacillus subtilis and Candida albicans, and cytotoxic activity on KB cells (a cell line derived from a human carcinoma of the nasopharynx).

-Fuligo septica contains a yellow pigment called fuligorubin A that is thought to be involved in photoreception and in the process of energy conversion during its life cycle.
-In 2011 a Japanese research group reported isolating and characterizing a new chlorine-containing yellow pigment from a specific strain of the organism that they called dehydrofuligoic acid.
+Fuligo septica contains a yellow pigment called fuligorubin A that is thought to be involved in photoreception and perhaps in the process of converting light into usable energy.
+In 2011, a Japanese research group reported isolating and characterizing a new organochlorine yellow pigment (dehydrofuligoic acid) from a specific strain of the organism.